michaelcontento/redux-storage/README.md

 ### Middleware

-If you pass an array of action types as second argument to `createMiddleware`, those will be added to a internal blacklist and wont trigger calls to `engien.save`.
+If you pass an array of action types as second argument to `createMiddleware`, those will be added to a internal blacklist and won't trigger calls to `engine.save`.

 ```js
 import storage from 'redux-storage'